rhaldkhein/centress/README.md

 # Excore

-A minimalist Express framework with dependency injection for using [JService](https://github.com/rhaldkhein/jservice).
+A minimalist Express framework with dependency injection using [JService](https://github.com/rhaldkhein/jservice).
 Inspired by .Net Core.

 JService is a small and powerful pure javascript DI container that favors code over configuration, less oppinionated, no automatic dependency resolution, and with dependency scoping such as Singleton, Scoped and Transient.